stacks-network/docs/src/pages/write-smart-contracts/counter-tutorial.md

 ... # error details

-npm ERR!
+npm ERR.
 Test failed.
 See above for more details.
 ```

-It looks like we see some failed tests!
-That is on purpose - we will implement the new smart contract in the next steps!
+It looks like we see some failed tests.
+That is on purpose - we will implement the new smart contract in the next steps.
 After every step in this tutorial, we will rerun the tests to ensure we're on the right track.

 ## Step 3: Developing a smart contract